 Use Emojis in a Social Media Ad Campaign Header and Body Copy

 Social media is another great medium to use emojis.
 After all, emojis can relay emotional feelings.
 Research shows that posts with emotional content achieve a further reach and can have more of an impact on your marketing efforts.

 But it is important to know that the tactic of including emojis in your social media posts isn’t exactly new.
 Facebook users send a total of 60 million emojis every single day.

 As with any form of marketing, though, you should understand the click-through rate industry averages before you set your goal and begin working toward it.

 Here are the average click-through rates (by industry) for Facebook:

 As you can see, the legal and retail industries typically have the highest click-through rates (1.59-1.61%), and the employment and job training industry generally has the lowest (0.47%).

 Let’s take a step back and examine the broad social media ecosystem.
 Here are the average click-through rates by social media channel:

-Now that you have an average to aim for, you can begin strategically placing emojis in your social media posts and ad campaigns.
+Now that you have an average to aim for, you can begin placing emojis into your social media content strategy, inserting them into posts and ad campaigns.
 For example, take a look at what Scoro did with their A/B emoji headline test.